The Fastest Guitar Alive: Production and release

 Filming began September 1966.
 Although Orbison was pleased with the film, it proved to be a critical and box office flop.
 While MGM had included five films in his contract, no more were made.

 Soundtrack

-The Fastest Guitar Alive is the soundtrack for the 1967 film of the same name – and Orbison's eleventh studio album – released in June 1967 on MGM Records.
+A soundtrack album for the film was released in June 1967 on MGM Records.
 It was the only album to consist entirely of Roy Orbison/Bill Dees originals.
-Its single "There Won't Be Many Coming Home" reached #18 in the UK and entered the Australian chart at its highest position of #32 before slipping down the chart.
+Its features two single, "There Won't Be Many Coming Home", and "Pistolero". the UK the song chosen as the single for release was "There Won't Be Many Coming Home", and it entered the singles chart there for the week of December 7, 1966, stayed around for nine weeks, peaking at number 12. and entered the Australian chart at its highest position of #15 before slipping down the chart during its eight-weeks stay.

+The album was also included in the 2015 box set The MGM Years 1965–1973 – Roy Orbison.

+Reception

+Richie Unterberger of AllMusic said the album "includes what may be his best obscure tune, the rarely anthologized "Whirlwind."
+With its galloping rhythm, emotive operatic vocals, swirling strings, and ghostly backing vocals, it recalls the best uptempo ballads that he recorded during his early-'60s heyday at the Monument label."

+Billboard described the album as "a pack powerful emotion."